 You can also report the health provider to the Australian Health Practitioner Regulation Agency (AHPRA).
 AHPRA is responsible for the National Registration and Accreditation Scheme across Australia and the organisation that supports the National Boards in implementing the National Scheme.

 If a medical practitioner doesn’t take reasonable care in their treatment and things go wrong, this is called medical negligence.
-If you or a loved one has suffered injury due to medical negligence, you may be eligible to make a claim for compensation.
+If you or a loved one has suffered injury due to negligence, you may be eligible to make a medical negligence claim.